n2chance/SGBirdsFinder/README.md

     └── generate-credentials.py
 ```

-The app is split into 6 main parts or features:
+The app is split into 7 main parts or features:

+- Administering the database (admin)
 - Authentication (auth)
 - Browsing the database of birds (browse)
 - Handling errors which could occur, e.g: 404 (errors)